 The Commission has further developed the initial partnership idea and shared an input paper for the partnership preparation process with the potential partners and stakeholders in May 2020.

-The Commission kick-started the conversation on building the partnership through a series of webinars conducted between 6 May and 25 June 2020.
+The Commission kick-started the conversation on building the partnership through a series of webinars conducted between 6 May and 25 June 2020 and an additional webinar on the role of regions on 20 October 2020.
 The conclusions of these webinars and the Commission inputs into the process are the basis to start preparing the ground for the future partnership.